yallav/saucedemo-cypress/README.md

 # SuaceDemo Test

 This folder consists of the Cypress Automation Test Script.
 Cucumber BDD framework is embedded to test the identified test scenario.
-Page Object Model (POM) and Singleton design patterns were used to fulfill the user navigation.
+Page Object Model (POM), SOLID principles and Singleton design patterns were used to fulfill the user navigation.

 ## Test Case